Jbleezy/BO1-Reimagined/README.md

 * Should NML have insta kill rounds?
 No
 * If you have 4 perks or more, still allow players to buy perks but bought perk will replace oldest perk?
 * Should special rounds always be 5 rounds apart?
 * Remove shellshock from lethal grenade explosions?
+Yes
 * Health bar for player's health?
 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo?